 STATEMENT

-Toru Hayashi is a visual artist whose practice centers on drawing to construct landscapes from memory.
-Since 1998, he has created one drawing each day in his ongoing project Equivocal Landscape, using personal recollection to explore how memory shapes perception and meaning.
-These drawings do not depict observed scenes but emerge from internal images, forming a continuous record of shifting experience over time.
+Toru Hayashi is a visual artist whose practice centers on drawing as a means of constructing landscapes from memory.
+Since 1998, he has produced one drawing each day in his ongoing project, Equivocal Landscape.
+These works do not depict observed scenes but emerge from internal images, forming a continuous record of experience as it is recalled, displaced, and reconfigured over time.